 Brentwood, California, in Contra Costa county, is 7 miles SE of Antioch, California (center to center) and 32 miles E of Oakland, California.
 It's situated along the San Joaquin Delta in the East Bay region of the San Francisco Bay Area.
 Brentwood produces cherries, apricots, plums, peaches and corn, however the city has become more of a residential community.
 The landscape features rolling hills, oak trees and fruit orchards.
-The city experienced substantial population growth from 2000 to 2006.
 Residents have excellent views of the impressive Mt.
 Diablo.

 - The Brentwood Cornfest

 - East Contra Costa Museum

 - Farmers Market

 The Sacramento-San Joaquin River Delta is popular for boating and fishing.
 The Marsh Creek Trail is enjoyed by outdoor enthusiasts.
 The Antioch Dunes National Wildlife Refuge and Mt.
 Diablo State Park are close by.
 The city is home to the Sunset Park Athletic Complex and the Brentwood Family Aquatic Complex.
 The notable Las Trampas Regional Wilderness is located in the county.
 Iron Horse, California State Riding and Hiking, Lafayette-Moraga Regional, Contra Costa Canal Regional and the Delta de Anza trails are some of the noteworthy locations for hiking enthusiasts.

 Brentwood Higher Education